We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mindfulness is the practice of bringing a person’s attention to the present moment.
 A person in a mindful state observes all of their thoughts and feelings without judgment.

-In this article, we look at several apps that may help alleviate feelings of stress or provide techniques to relieve stress.
+In this article, we look at several apps that may help alleviate feelings of stress and anxiety or provide techniques to manage them.

-Calming apps aim to help a person cope with stress by making them more mindful.
+Calming apps aim to help a person cope with anxiety and stress by making them more present, or mindful.
 Some apps may also act as prompts for people to take time out and reflect on life to realize what triggers their stress.

-Please note that the writer has not tested these products.
-All information is research-based.
+Please note that the writer of this article has not tried these products.
+All information presented is purely research-based and correct at the time of publishing.

 Calm uses concepts from mindfulness to promote meditation, sleep, and relaxation.

-Although some parts of the app are free to access, there is also an option to pay for a premium subscription, which unlocks more content.
+Although some parts of the app are free to access, there is an option to pay for a premium subscription, which unlocks additional content.

-A 2019 study examining the effectiveness of this app in reducing stress in college students found that not only did it reduce stress, but it improved mindfulness and self-compassion.
+A 2019 study examining the effectiveness of this app in reducing stress and anxiety in college students found that not only did it reduce these feelings, but it improved their mindfulness and self-compassion.

 Headspace is an app that teaches mindfulness.
-It encourages daily use to practice mindfulness skills and reduce levels of stress.
+It encourages daily use to practice mindfulness skills and reduce levels of stress and anxiety.

 A 2018 study looking at stress and irritability levels compared people completing the first 10 introductory sessions of Headspace with those listening to an audiobook on the concepts of mindfulness.